Last updated: July 05, 2025

 - running: The job is now running.

-- succeeded: The job has finished successfully.
+- finished: The job has finished successfully.

 - waiting: The job is parked until the concurrency constraints are met.